A Brief Description of Our Club…

 A group of motoring enthusiasts first met in Willunga in 1970 and went on to form the Historic Motor Vehicles Club.
 From modest beginnings, the Club has grown steadily over the past forty five years.
 Current membership is around three hundred members.
 Owners, and persons interested in all makes of motor vehicles, are welcome to join the Club.

 The Club Rooms of the Historic Motor Vehicles Club are located at the Newlandtown Memorial Hall and complex in Jolly Street, Victor Harbor.
 Monthly general meetings are normally held on the first Thursday of each month except January.
 All Club Meetings are held in the HMVC’s Victor Harbor Clubrooms.
-Due to COVID restrictions, meeting dates will be advised in the Newsletter or Website.

 The objectives of the Historic Motor Vehicles Club are: